jordibisbal/maybe-php/README.md

 ## Either

-Is a supercharged version on the Either from functional programing, it provides functionality present in such languages along some extra to solve some common use cases in php.
+Is a supercharged version on the Maybe/Either from functional programing, it provides functionality present in such languages along some extra to solve some common use cases in php.

 Some literature about, google for more: